 This is joint service technique from the Marine Corps and ceremonial technique.
 The Army Wheel is just like the Marine Corps Turn with the rotation point on the guard position.

 The team executes the About Wheel in the same direction as the Right Wheel rotating the team 180-degrees in 16 steps.

-While colors can be and sometimes are posted outdoors, my experience leads me to recommend that you present and not post.
+While colors can be and sometimes are posted outdoors (read that link), my experience leads me to recommend that you present and not post.
 The wind just never plays well with other others.
 We, in the military try to avoid this as much as possible with the alternative being a color team that posts near the podium for the event.
 The members present and then stage the team for everyone to see.
 Sometimes this may not be a viable solution and you will have to have the event and location dictate how the color team handles the colors.
 See also, How to Present the Colors at an Event, What is Authorized when Presenting the Colors, and How to Plan and Coordinate a Color Guard Event.
 This article, How to Present the Colors at an Event, has great information.